gocd/docs.go.cd/faq/rm_what_is_deployed.md

+---
+description: Before deploying something into production on GoCD, it's useful to understand what is currently there.
+keywords: gocd environments, deployments, production deployment, deploy to environment, deploy application
+---

-# Discover what's in an environment
+# Discover what's in an GoCD environment

 Before [deploying something into production](rm_deploy_to_environment.md), it is often useful to know what is currently there.